 The prospect of getting dental implants can be intimidating.
 There’s no denying it is a major procedure.
 However, it is also a very routine procedure that has little risk and huge potential to improve the lives of those who get this procedure done.
-At Century Dental, Century Dental East, and Seaview Dental, we want our patients to be as educated as possible about dental implants.
+At Century Dental and Seaview Dental, we want our patients to be as educated as possible about dental implants.
 After all, the more you understand about this option, the less intimidating it may seem.
 In order to help demystify dental implants, we’re taking some time today to answer some frequently asked questions about dental implants.

 What are dental implants?

 Dental implants are surgically metal posts that act as “roots” for artificial teeth.
 Each post can hold one fixed bridge or partial denture, or a full denture can be attached to the implants.
 Once the implant process is done, the connected artificial teeth are a fixed set of teeth that look and function like your real teeth.
 Unlike with traditional dentures, implants allow you to eat the foods you love and maintain an active lifestyle without worrying about your dentures popping out.
 There are three parts of a dental implant.
 There is the post that attaches to your jawbone, an abutment that attaches to the post, and the artificial tooth or teeth that connect to the abutment.